ejsdotsh/octopik3s/INSTALLATION.md

 # installing ubuntu server 20.10 on raspberry pi

-`raspberry pik3s` or `rpik3s` is what i call each of the pis in my k3s cluster [octopik3s](https://github.com/joshuaejs/othw). this documents the manual steps for installing ubuntu
+`raspberry pik3s` or `pik3s` is the portmanteau by which i refer to each of the pis running kubernetes, whether that is k8s or k3s.

+this documents the steps for installing ubuntu on the pi, upgrading firmware and bootloader, and then booting from usb.

 ## Windows